OryWickizer/Software_Engineering/proj2/README.md

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

+## Authors

+This project is brought to you by Group 22 (Yash Dive, Stephen Liu,  Atharva Waingankar, Ory Wickizer).

 ## License